edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.3.md

       + Computed
           + This shows how the browser is interpreting the element you have selected in the Elements panel

-  + *Instructor - Change the styling of the page via the left and right part of the elements tab of inspector [the student-bio.html page](in-class-exercises-1.2/14-student-do.html){:target="_blank"} using Inspector*
+  + *Instructor - Change the styling of the page via the left and right part of the elements tab of inspector the student-bio.html page: in-class-exercises-1.2/14-student-do.html using Inspector*
     + Change some text
     + Change some styling